Government of Barbados: Law

 The Constitution of Barbados is the supreme law of the nation.
 The Attorney General heads the independent judiciary.
 Historically, Barbadian law was based entirely on English common law with a few local adaptations.
 At the time of independence, the Parliament of the United Kingdom lost its ability to legislate for Barbados, but the existing English and British common law and statutes in force at that time, together with other measures already adopted by the Barbadian Parliament, became the basis of the new country's legal system.

-Legislation may be shaped or influenced by such organisations as the United Nations, the Organization of American States, or other international bodies to which Barbados has obligatory commitments by treaty.
-Additionally, through international co-operation, other institutions may supply the Barbados Parliament with key sample legislation to be adapted to meet local circumstances before enacting it as local law.
+Legislation may be shaped or influenced by the United Nations, the Organization of American States, or other international bodies to which Barbados has obligatory commitments by treaty.
+Additionally, through international co-operation, other institutions may supply Parliament with key sample legislation to be adapted to meet local circumstances before enacting it as local law.

-New acts are passed by the Barbadian Parliament and require approval by the President to become law.
-The President, has the power to "withhold assent" from laws by vetoing the proposed law without parliamentary override.
+New acts are passed by Parliament and require approval by the President to become law.
+The President has the power to "withhold assent" from laws by vetoing the proposed law without parliamentary override.

 Judicial branch

 The judiciary is the legal system through which punishments are handed out to individuals who break the law.
-The functions of the judiciary are to enforce laws; to interpret laws; to conduct court hearings; to hear court appeals.
+The functions of the judiciary are to enforce laws, to interpret laws, to conduct court hearings, and to hear court appeals.

 The local court system of Barbados is made up of: